RN vs LPN Career Outlook: Job Growth, Nursing Shortage, and Advancement Paths (2026)

 Long-Term Career Security

 Nursing is one of the most recession-proof careers in the economy.
 Healthcare demand does not decrease during economic downturns.
 During the 2008 to 2010 recession, nursing employment actually increased while most other sectors contracted.
-The combination of an aging population, nursing retirements, and limited educational capacity means that the supply and demand imbalance will persist for at least the next 15 to 20 years.
+During the 2020 pandemic recession, nursing demand surged dramatically.

 The Best Time to Enter Nursing Is Now